 THIS IS HOT !!

-The Hunger Outreach Team (HOT) is comprised of an intergenerational group of nine WSU students.
+The Hunger Outreach Team (HOT) is comprised of an intergenerational group of WSU students.
 Our mission is to reduce hunger through research, education, and direct assistance.
 Some members of Commonwealth Corps decided to continue their "Ending Hunger Together" work so they formed HOT in 2010.
 Dr. Maureen Power, Urban Studies Professor and Executive Director of the Intergenerational Urban Institute continues as advisor.